 Mise en place is a French term meaning "set up" or "put in its place."
 Professionals have long used this technique to stay organized while cooking.
-It also speeds up the process and minimizes mistakes and cleanup.
+It speeds up the process and minimizes mistakes and cleanup.

 Jump to: